dcodecrzft/neovim/README.md

 This is my configuration of [Neovim](https://neovim.io/).
 Why I use Neovim?
 Well, It is a fork of vim but supports configuration in Lua, Plugins written in lua, thus is more scalable.
 Indeed, Lua is faster than Viml, and It is a less of a pain to learn.I am still working on my configuration of neovim.
 It might take time.
-I will configure this build with nvim-cmp, Lsp, Autocompletion, Treesitter, possible bufferline, telescope(instead of fuzzyfinder), autopairs, lualine, and more to be added.
+I will configure this build with nvim-cmp, Lsp, Autocompletion, Treesitter, possibly bufferline, telescope, autopairs, lualine, Null.ls,  and more to be added.
 I can guarantee you that this build will not be bloated.

+## Plugins that come installed with my build:
+- Dracula.nvim
+- popup.nvim
+- nvim-cmp
+- cmp-buffer
+- cmp-path
+- cmp-cmdline
+- cmp-luasnip
+- lualine
+- nvim-web-devicons
+- nvim-lspconfig
+- Luasnip

 ## Downloading and Installing.